Hamiltonian Monte Carlo with Energy Conserving Subsampling: Energy conserving subsampling in HMC

 Given $\theta^{(j-1)}, \vec{p}^{\,\,(j-1)}$ and $u^{(j-1)}$, at iteration $j$ we propose $u^{\prime} \sim p_U(u)$ and set $u^{(j)} = u^{\prime}$ with probability

 where the notation emphasizes that the estimators are based on different data subsets.
-If rejected $u^{(j)} = u^{(j-1)}$.
+If the proposal is rejected we set $u^{(j)} = u^{(j-1)}$.

 Since $u^{\prime}$ is proposed independently of $u^{(j-1)}$, the log of the ratio in \eqref{eq:accProb_u} can be highly variable, possibly getting the sampler stuck when the numerator is significantly overestimated.
-Inducing a high correlation between the estimators at the current and proposed draws, either through correlating $u$ \citep{deligiannidis2015correlated} or by block updates of $u$ \citep{tran2016block}, reduces the variance of the log of the ratio dramatically.
-We implement the block update of $u$ for data subsampling in \cite{quiroz2016speeding} with $G$ blocks, which gives a correlation of roughly $1 - 1/G$ between the $\widehat{\ell}_{m}$ at the current and proposed draws \citep{tran2016block}.
-Setting $G=100$ helps the chain to mix well.
+To prevent this, we implement the block update of $u$ for data subsampling in \cite{quiroz2018speeding, quiroz2016exact} with $G$ blocks, which gives a correlation $\rho$ of roughly $1 - 1/G$ between the $\log \widehat{L}_{m}$ at the current and proposed draws \citep{tran2016block, quiroz2016exact}.
+Setting $G=100$, gives $\rho \approx 0.99$, which helps the chain to mix well.